 Fairness is treating everyone the same

 (Prov 11:1, 16:11).
-Jesus said, “Do to others what you would like done to you in return” (Mt 7:12).
-Respect other people; don’t take advantage of their naivety or lack of experience.
+We are to respect other people, not taking advantage of their naivety or lack of experience.
 “In the same measure you give, you will receive back” reaping as we have sown (Mt 7:2; Gal 6:7,8).
 We are not to show favouritism or accept bribes, instead treat and respect people equally, regardless of their social or economic status, gender or beliefs (Ex 23:3,8; Jas 2:1-9).

 When you think God or life in general is unfair towards you don’t become bitter, rather use these experiences as bricks of life to build a structure of character, worth and honour to Jesus.
 Have you considered those in war-ravaged countries, those without sufficient food, adequate shelter, medical attention and other necessities of life?
 It is the responsibility of those with a surplus to share (Prov 3:27; 2 Cor 8:14; 1 Tim 6:17-19).
 We live in an imperfect world, with many injustices; be thankful to God for what you have, especially eternal salvation.